People and Art

 Day 1 – Welcome to Sofia

 Arrival to Sofia.
-Transfer from the airport and accommodation at Ramada Sofia 4* or similar.
-Optional: Folklore dinner
+Transfer from the airport and accommodation in the hotel.

 After breakfast – panoramic tour around Sofia and visit to the most fascinating places of interest: the Alexander Nevski cathedral, the St. Sofia church which had given the name of the city, the antique Roman Forum dated III-IV-th century (the time of the Emperor Constantine the Great), the quadrangle of tolerance with the temples of the major religions in Bulgaria: the Christian Orthodox, the Catholic, the Muslim and the Jewish, the square with the Royal palace, the boulevard to King Liberator, the Parliament, the National Theatre, and the historical and cultural centre of the capital.

 Visit of the Boyana church – a medieval Bulgarian Orthodox church situated in the Boyana district, near Sofia.
 The monument is included in the UNESCO World Heritage List.
 The church is one of the most completely and perfectly preserved monuments of east European medieval art.
 The frescoes in the church, painted in 1259, make it one of the most important collections of medieval paintings and initiating the beginning of the European Renaissance.

 Afternoon free for visit local markets and walk along Vitosha pedestrian boulevard, garden around National Palace of culture, where many local people can be photographed.

 Day 3 – Sofia – Dolno Draglishte village – Dobarsko – Bansko (B, L)